redinusa/QTAutoUpdate/readme.md

 try use the same QT version.

 there is a selfupdate project to update QTAutoUpdate.exe itself. just place their exe in the same directory.

+## sum up
+so here is the basic flow showing how to use the auto update tools.
+Deploy First Version of your app:
+1.place the files in QTAutoUpdate/bin to your app dir;
+2.create a 'versionconfig.ini' file in app dir;
+3.user version tool to get a 'version.version' file in your app dir;
+4.deploy your app for the first time, also place your app in website;
+Deploy new version of your app:
+1.change 'versionconfig.ini' file after you setup a new version app;
+2.user version tool to get a new 'version.version' file in your app dir;
+3.put your new app to website;